Kryptor uses strong, fast, and modern cryptographic algorithms.

 Kryptor is free and open source.

-If you want something based on an industry standard, then you should use GPG.
-However, GPG uses some dated cryptographic algorithms and is about as far from user friendly as you can get.
+If you want something based on an industry standard, then you are stuck with GPG.
+However, GPG uses some dated cryptographic algorithms and is not user friendly for many tasks.
 It should only really be used to verify digital signatures.

-Kryptor has not been officially audited by a third-party, but the source code has likely been reviewed by some security researchers as a result of the HackerOne bug bounty program, and the libsodium library is used for all of the cryptography, which was audited in 2017.
+Kryptor has not been officially audited by a third-party, but the source code has been reviewed by some security researchers as a result of the HackerOne bug bounty program, the design is well documented, and the code is easy to read, meaning it is easy to audit.
+Furthermore, the libsodium library is used for all of the cryptography, which was audited in 2017.

 I would love for Kryptor to be audited by a company like Cure53, but security audits are extremely expensive (thousands of dollars) and require open source funding, which is difficult for even very popular projects to get hold of.
 For example, KeePassXC and age have not been audited.